tiev-tongji/LOG-LIO/README.md

 ----------------------------

-Our recent work [LOG-LIO2](https://github.com/tiev-tongji/LOG-LIO2) and a more detailed readme are coming soon!
+Our recent work [LOG-LIO2](https://github.com/tiev-tongji/LOG-LIO2) is now available!

 The trajectory file will be saved in **TUM** format in the file named "/Log/target_path.txt".

-The error of the trajectory is smaller than that of our paper because we fixed some bugs before open-source.
+And a more detailed readme is coming soon!

 **Related video:**  [Ring FALS](https://youtu.be/cxTLywI7X7M).